kevinmun/n8n-ecs-ecr/README.md

 ### ALB Module
 Creates the Application Load Balancer, target group, and HTTP listener.

+### WAF Module
+Creates a Web Application Firewall with rule sets to protect against common web exploits and provide rate limiting.

+### CloudFront Module
+Creates a CloudFront distribution with the ALB as its origin, providing global content delivery and HTTPS.

 ### ECS Module
 Creates the ECS cluster, task definition, and service that runs the containerized application.

-### CloudFront Module
-Creates a CloudFront distribution with the ALB as its origin, providing global content delivery and HTTPS.